silverapp/silver/docs/install-silver.md

 2. Add your pricing plans to the mix
 3. Import/add your customers
-4. Create subscriptions to the desired plans for your customers 5.Create your custom templates using HTML/CSS or use the ones already provided
+4. Create subscriptions to the desired plans for your customers
+5. Create your custom templates using HTML/CSS or use the ones already provided
 6. Generate the invoices, manually for the first time.
 7. Lay back for the next billing cycle if you've added billing generation in a cron.